Somerset 709-806

 ebay |

-other part.
-Recording the further charge on a close or parcel of land called
+the further charge on a close or parcel of land called Easter Broomlands and

-Easter Broomlands and a parcel of meadow called Broadmead within the Manor of Churchstanton
+a parcel of meadow called Broadmead within the Manor of Churchstanton in the

-with red wax seals and escutcheoned £1-10-0 revenue stamp.
-The size is 28
+red wax seals and escutcheoned £1-10-0 revenue stamp.
+The size is 28 inches

 Midleton |